-- Difficulty swallowing, speaking or moving some part of the body
+- Difficulty swallowing, speaking, or moving some parts of the body

 The main side effect associated with mesothelioma is shortness of breath.
-The severity will differ from patient to patient, as common treatments such as chemotherapy and radiation can also affect how the lungs function.
+The severity will differ from patient to patient, as common treatments such as chemotherapy and radiation can also affect lung function.

-The most common types of mesothelioma treatment are also given for other cancers, which will impact shortness of breath depending on the type of medication.
+The most common types of mesothelioma treatment are also given for other cancers, impacting shortness of breath depending on the type of medication.

-Call the personal injury attorneys at Rosenfeld Injury Lawyers, LLC ((888) 424-5757) to discuss filing a VA disability claim for your asbestos-related illness.
+Speak to the personal injury attorneys at Rosenfeld Injury Lawyers, LLC at (888) 424-5757) to discuss filing a VA disability claim for an asbestos-related illness.